SF-TAP/SF-TAP.github.io/_posts/2015-11-21-write-your-own-analyzers.markdown

     5   format: text
     6   nice:   100

-Even though you add an item of 'down' to protocols of UDP, it must be meaningless.
+Note that 'down' of UDP is meaningless.

 ## TCP Event Abstraction

-Actually, TCP handles many events (and many states), but SF-TAP flow abstractor abstracts it by 3 events for simplicity.
+Actually, TCP handles many events (and many states), but SF-TAP flow abstractor abstracts these events as 3 events for simplicity.
-SF-TAP flow abstractor defines 3 events which are CREATED, DATA, and DESTROYED events.
+SF-TAP flow abstractor defines 3 events, which are CREATED, DATA, and DESTROYED events.
 CREATED event is invoked when TCP session is established.
-More precisely, it is invoked when finished 3-way handshake and determined the application protocol by the regular expressions.
+More precisely, it is invoked when finished a 3-way handshake and determined the application protocol by the regular expressions.
 DATA event is invoked when arriving data.
 DESTROYED event is invoked when closed TCP session because of